Ramil-code/trading_voice/README.md

 3. In the CloudFormation console, click **Create Stack** > **With new resources**.
 4. Provide the required parameters as prompted.
 5. Review and launch the stack.
-6. Wait for the stack creation to complete.
+6. Wait 4-5 minutes after the stack creation is complete.

 ## Outputs